Teranya/Teranya.github.io/README.md

 # Teranya.github.io

-A github page to host webpages with my ongoing projects at the Interaction Design program at Sheridan College.
+A github page to host my projects created for the Interaction Design program at Sheridan College.